awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 Follow these instructions to create and manage an IAM OIDC identity provider in the AWS Management Console\.

+**Important**
+If you are using an OIDC identity provider from either Google, Facebook, or Amazon Cognito, do not create a separate IAM identity provider using this procedure\.
+These OIDC identity providers are already built\-in to AWS and are available for your use\.
+Instead, follow the steps to create new roles for your identity provider, see [Creating a role for web identity or OpenID connect federation \(console\)](id_roles_create_for-idp_oidc.md)\.

 **To create an IAM OIDC identity provider \(console\)**

 1. <a name="idpoidcstep1"></a>Before you create an IAM OIDC identity provider, you must register your application with the IdP to receive a *client ID*\.
 The client ID \(also known as *audience*\) is a unique identifier for your app that is issued to you when you register your app with the IdP\.
 For more information about obtaining a client ID, see the documentation for your IdP\.
+**Note**
+AWS secures communication with some OIDC identity providers \(IdPs\) through our library of trusted certificate authorities \(CAs\) instead of using a certificate thumbprint to verify your IdP server certificate\.
+These OIDC IdPs include Google, and those that use an Amazon S3 bucket to host a JSON Web Key Set \(JWKS\) endpoint\.
+In these cases, your legacy thumbprint remains in your configuration, but is no longer used for validation\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.